 Alternative 5 includes a larger volume of sand along the Town of Palm Beach shoreline and the Preferred Alternative along the County shoreline.
-The sand volume along the Town of Palm Beach would increase from 65,200 cy to 121,700 cy but the distribution would vary from the preferred alternative design.
-The sand volume along the County shoreline would remain the same at 77,600 cy.
+The sand volume along the Town of Palm Beach would increase from 75,000 cy to 96,000 cy but the distribution would vary from the preferred alternative design.
+The sand volume along the County shoreline would remain the same at 75,000 cy.
 This alternative is described in greater detail in Section 2.4.5.
 Alternative 5 was assumed to include the following components, at a minimum:

-- Approximately 199,300 cy of sand - Approximately 121,700 cy of sand dredged from an offshore borrow area, staged in the uplands at the Phipps or Mid-Town project sites, and truck hauled to the Town of Palm Beach project shoreline - Approximately 77,600 cy of sand truck hauled from an upland sand source and placed along the County project shoreline

-- Fill placement above and below MHW (dune and beach) - Seven (7) low-profile king pile and panel groins along the County project shoreline - Town of Palm Beach shoreline project life expectancy = 3-4 years - County shoreline project life expectancy = 2-3 years - The USACE is considering authorization under a 10-year permit to allow for initial project construction and maintenance for no more than three (3) renourishment events
+- Approximately 171,000 cy of sand - Approximately 75,000 cy of sand truck hauled from an upland sand source and placed along the County project shoreline - Approximately 96,000 cy of sand dredged from an offshore borrow area, staged in the uplands at the Phipps or Mid-Town sites, and truck hauled to the Town of Palm Beach project shoreline - Fill placement above and below mean high water (dune and beach) - Seven (7) low-profile king pile and panel groins along County project shoreline - Town of Palm Beach shoreline project life expectancy = 3-4 years - County shoreline project life expectancy = 2-3 years